 How does it feel to use?
 (Impressions)

-For the mid-layer and base layer, this Loft is sufficient for the cold weather of Hakuba, and it is easy to use as it wicks away sweat.
+For the mid-layer and base layer, this loft is sufficient for the cold weather in Hakuba, and it's easy to use with good breathability.

 What about layering for spring?